jackedison/website/Notes/notes.md

 * start adding projects database - include key projects column.
 Add languages and make nicer
 * css flexbox game/tutorial AND NOTES on PC
 * make projects page look nicer
+* push to github again!
+* host online

+* extend footer margin slightly
 * Keep adding projects
 * comb through html and css any more best practices (i.e. email)
-* push to github again!
-* host online
-* https?
 * database validators and migrate to restrictions in sql too.

-* First blog post about website construction?
+* heroku postgre database for ephemeral file system?
 * javascript hover over an image make it bigger

-<h2> Hosting on Heroku </h2>

-Must be done through git.

-Heroku looks for a file called Procfile in root firectory.
-For Python also requires a requirements.txt file for all module dependencies.

-Install Heroku CLI to manage from terminal.

-`heroku apps:create my-package`

-`git remote -v` will now show you the new heroku git links.

-One problem with Heroku is that they use an ephemeral file system.
-This means data saved to the file system is wiped periodically.

-This is a problem for our sqlite3 database.

-We can create a free heroku postgres database with:

-`heroku addons:add heroku-postgresql:hobby-dev`.
-This will save the DATABASE_URL environmental variable so work with our tool.

-Procfile tells heroku how to execute.
+* First blog post about website construction? - for blog use a css framework
+* https?
+* add to cv and linkedin
+* more of tutorial (skim through it and do stuff like REST api?)
+* some way more advanced flask ideas: https://www.fullstackpython.com/flask.html
+* do some react stuff

 **question/to do: how would we implement a relational database from ground up? what links in a class (like our linked list attempt)**